ampproject/amphtml/spec/amp-html-format.md

 ### Metadata

-#### Schema.org
+It is encouraged that AMP HTML documents are annotated with standardized metadata: [Open Graph Protocol](http://ogp.me/), [Twitter Cards](https://dev.twitter.com/cards/overview), etc.

-AMP HTML documents MUST be marked up with [schema.org/CreativeWork](https://schema.org/CreativeWork) or any of its more specific types such as [schema.org/NewsArticle](https://schema.org/NewsArticle) or [schema.org/BlogPosting](https://schema.org/BlogPosting).
-More types may be added in the future.
+We also recommend that AMP HTML documents are marked up with [schema.org/CreativeWork](https://schema.org/CreativeWork) or any of its more specific types such as [schema.org/NewsArticle](https://schema.org/NewsArticle) or [schema.org/BlogPosting](https://schema.org/BlogPosting).

-Both JSON-LD and microdata serializations of schema.org are supported.

-The following properties of `CreativeWork` must be present:

-- headline
-- datePublished

-The following properties are recommended:

-- image
-- description
-- articleBody
-- alternativeHeadline
-- author
-- publisher

-#### Open Graph Protocol, Twitter Cards and similar metadata

-It is encouraged that AMP HTML documents are annotated with standardized metadata: Open Graph Protocol, Twitter Cards, etc.

 ### HTML Tags